-8 Change the root default password.
-See "Changing the Root Account Password for a Solaris-Based Device" in the Unix Supplemental Configuration manual.

-9 Change the ILOM password.
-See "Changing the Password for the ILOM Root Account" in the Generic Application Server manual.

-10 Register the Backup/Recovery client on the Generic Application Server.
-See "Registering BAR Clients After SSH Configuration" in the Backup and Restore Services manual.

-11 Restore backed-up data to the Generic Application Server.
-See [Restoring the Generic Application Server from Persistent Storage on page 90](#).

-12 After recovering necessary applications, continue with the Solaris Server Recovery.
-See [Completing the Recovery of the Solaris Servers on page 144](#).
+- 8 Change the root default password.
+See "Changing the Root Account Password for a Solaris-Based Device" in the Unix Supplemental Configuration Setup Guide. - 9 Change the ILOM password.
+See "Changing the Password for the ILOM Root Account" in the Generic Application Server Feature Guide. - 10 Register the Backup/Recovery client on the Generic Application Server.
+See "Registering BAR Clients After SSH Configuration" in the Backup and Restore Services Feature Guide. - 11 Restore backed-up data to the Generic Application Server.
+See [Restoring the Generic Application Server from Persistent Storage on page 96](#). - 12 After recovering necessary applications, continue with the Solaris Server Recovery.
+See [Completing the Recovery of the Solaris Servers on page 150](#).